MehdiSouameur/RockPaperScissors/README.md

 I haven't implemented the "Computer plays what the player played last" feature, but to achieve this, when the user clicks on Retry, I would grab the card of the player in the "onReplay" function, then pass it through to the next game render and use that card to be played by the computer.

+For testing I relied on manual testing via the UI.
+However, we could write a Unit Test for outcome evaluation, making sure each combination of cards gives the expected result.
+The code is structured to easily include any eventual unit test we may need to add if the application grew in complexity.

 Thank you for reviewing my submission and I hope you enjoyed the little app!